 Native Americans in the southwest United States have among the highest rates of severe disease caused by the bacterium, Streptococcus pneumoniae (pneumococcus).
 Diseases caused by pneumococcus include pneumonia, meningitis and infections of the blood, ear and sinus.
 There are more than 90 different types of pneumococcus.

 In spite of vaccine use, severe disease caused by pneumococcus persists in Native American populations.
 The majority of disease is caused by types not covered by the vaccine.
 An investigational vaccine has been developed that includes the 13 types of pneumococcus in Prevnar13 plus an additional two types.
-We are conducting a study on the Navajo Nation and White Mountain Apache Tribal lands to measure the immune response to the vaccine in 600 adults 18-49 years of age.
-Participants will be randomized to receive either the investigational vaccine or Prevnar13.
+We conducted a study on the Navajo Nation and White Mountain Apache Tribal lands to measure the immune response to the vaccine in nearly 600 adults 18-49 years of age.
+Participants were randomized to receive either the investigational vaccine or Prevnar13.

-The results of this study will allow us to determine if the investigational vaccine can provide protection against pneumococcal disease in this population.
-If so, this vaccine could be recommended for use in the future and could provide additional protection against pneumococcal disease for adults.
+The results of this study help understand how well the investigational vaccine can provide protection against pneumococcal disease in this population.